Fellowships and Funding (new!)

 Resident Responsibilities Include

-• Teaching in our Community Studio or comenserate (one month per year)
+- Teaching in our Community Studio or comenserate (4 Saturdays per year)

-• Active use of the Studio space - at least 16 hours a week
+- Active use of the Studio space - should be your primary activity/studio

 To engage with the community, Residents will give hours to teach classes, workshops, and public demonstrations, offer mentorship to younger artists, and organize group critiques.
 The Residents will teach in the drop-in Community Studio, where free weekly classes will be offered to our local neighbors.
 These opportunities will channel the Residents' creative energy into different aspects of the organization, inspiring and energizing thousands of our students and community members.
 The value to the Residents themselves is a greater array of professional experience, adding new tools that will lead to success in their careers as they move on from The Clay Studio.
 Additionally, the direct interaction with the larger community will create a more profound sense of accountability to the field at large, laying the foundation for the best kind of citizenship in the art world.